abrie/doodleopia/README.md

 - Uses SVG, no canvas.
 - Shared cursors over websockets.
 - Features a 'Turtle' and L-systems.
-- Uses Google flatbuffers for messages.
+- Uses Google FlatBuffers for messages.
 - 'Records' drawings and plays them back.

 ## See also